 The next P3 attempt was construction of the Route 125 toll road in San Diego County.
 Construction costs increased from $360 million to $843 million and use of the toll facility was less than projected.
 The private consortium for the project filed for bankruptcy, becoming the first public project to default on the federal government’s TIFIA loan program.
 Ultimately, SANDAG bought the project and it is now operating it successfully as part of the public roadway network in San Diego County.

-The latest P3 attempt is the Presidio Parkway project, which is replacing a 1.6 mile section of Doyle Drive which connects the City of San Francisco to the Golden Gate Bridge.
-It was to be a two phase project, each consisting of four competitively bid construction contracts.
+California’s most recent P3 attempt was the Presidio Parkway project, which replaced a 1.6 mile section of Doyle Drive connecting the City of San Francisco to the Golden Gate Bridge.
+It started as a two-phase project, each consisting of four competitively bid construction contracts.
 Phase 1 was completed with some of the contracts being awarded 40% under the estimated cost during the economic recession.